-Step 1: Conduct meaningful consultations with APs, disseminate information on entitlements, collect information on demographic details and active bank account, record their training and livelihood related preferences and special needs, if any;

-Step 2: Provide assistance to open bank accounts for APs, if they don't have one;

-Step 3: For APs facing relocation, record agreement to shift to temporary rental housing in the vicinity and to legal rental housing of their choice once livelihood support provided;

-&lt;sup>18 The minutes, participant lists and pictures of the consultations with the APs of Ramshilla Hills site will be included in the updated RP/DDR.

-Step 4: After selection of all sites, detailed designs and surveys are complete, assess / reassess losses / costs (prior to payment of compensation) to ensure compensation at present market price / replacement cost.
-Update the Resettlement Plan and send to ADB for review and approval.

-Step 5: PIU SSO will distribute identity cards to affected persons, with cards reflecting poverty (whether BPL)/vulnerability (whether vulnerable)

-Step 6: Provision of 60 days advance notice to remove assets;

-Step 7: Payment of compensation / assistance / allowances provided from the project.

-Step 8: Inform APs regarding proposed date of demolition, to enable them to salvage material.

-Step 9: Provide assistance to APs and coordinate with contractor to find project-related construction work for APs.

-Step 10: Provide assistance to APs (1 member of each affected household) to avail training and project operation-related job placement, or, training and starting of new line of work, as per their preference/entitlement.
+- Step 1:Conduct meaningful consultations with APs, disseminate information on entitlements, collect information on demographic details and active bank account, record their training and livelihood related preferences and special needs, if any; - Step 2: Provide assistance to open bank accounts for APs, if they don't have one; - Step 3: For APs facing relocation, record agreement to shift to temporary rental housing in the vicinity and to legal rental housing of their choice once livelihood support provided; - Step 4:After selection of all sites, detailed designs and surveys are complete, assess / reassess losses / costs (prior to payment of compensation) to ensure compensation at present market price / replacement cost.
+Update the Resettlement Plan and send to ADB for review and approval. - Step 5:PIU SSO will distribute identity cards to affected persons, with cards reflecting poverty (whether BPL)/vulnerability (whether vulnerable) - Step 6:Provision of 60 days advance notice to remove assets; - Step 7:Payment of compensation / assistance / allowances provided from the project. - Step 8:Inform APs regarding proposed date of demolition, to enable them to salvage material. - Step 9: Provide assistance to APs and coordinate with contractor to find project-related construction work for APs. - Step 10: Provide assistance to APs (1 member of each affected household) to avail training and project operation-related job placement, or, training and starting of new line of work, as per their preference/entitlement.